Ranked! The 10 best strikers in the Premier League right now

 8. Wilfried Zaha (Crystal Palace)

-In his new role, Zaha provided nine goals, three assists and four more (effectively) as an expert penalty-winner.

-While Christian Benteke struggled, Zaha took responsibility and steered the Eagles out of trouble with impressive performances against Bournemouth, Brighton and Leicester during their final six games.
-He’s 25 now; not the boyish 20-year-old who arrived at Old Trafford at the worst time possible in the post-Fergie summer of 2013.
+While Christian Benteke toiled, Zaha stepped up and steered Palace away from peril with big performances against Bournemouth, Brighton and Leicester during the final six games.
+He is 25 now; not the boyish 20-year-old who rocked up to Old Trafford at the worst time possible in post-Fergie summer 2013.

 7. Romelu Lukaku (Manchester United)

-The Belgian certainly isn’t the cold-blooded finisher he’s expected to be quite yet, but should be appreciated for what he is rather than isn't at this stage of his career.
+The Belgian is by no means the cold-blooded striker he is expected to be just yet, but should be appreciated for what he is rather than isn't at this stage of his career.

 6. Pierre-Emerick Aubameyang (Arsenal)

-Aubameyang was quietly productive for Arsenal towards the end of last season, scoring 10 goals in 13 games in the wake of his January move from Borussia Dortmund, where he'd forged a reputation as one of the most lethal strikers in circulation.
+Aubameyang was quietly prolific in the final third of 2018/19 for Arsenal, plundering 10 goals in 13 games following his January move from Borussia Dortmund, where he'd established himself as one of world football's most lethal frontmen.
+In mitigation, they came mostly against Premier League cannon fodder who, like Arsenal, were winding down their seasons and had little to play for.

-Those strikes came mostly against Premier League cannon fodder who were winding down for the summer, but it’ll be interesting to see whether the Gabonese can separate Arsenal in the big games this season, as he failed to do at Stamford Bridge on Saturday when two big chances went begging.

-His track record suggests he can: 141 goals in 213 games at Dortmund, with a one-in-two Champions League record and eight in 10 Europa League matches.
+It will be interesting to see this year whether the Gabonese can separate Arsenal in the big games, as he failed to do at Stamford Bridge on Saturday when two big opportunities went begging.
+His track record would suggest he can, though: 141 goals in 213 games for Dortmund, with a one-in-two Champions League record included.
+In the Europa League – Arsenal's level now – the 29-year-old boasts eight in 10 games.

 5. Jamie Vardy (Leicester)

-Vardy, now 31, remains a razor-sharp pest who’s unique in the top flight.
-Once appreciated for tireless running and terrifying aggression, he has consistently proven himself to be one of the division’s best finishers since Leicester’s great escape at the end of 2014/15.
+Thirty-one years old now, but still a razor sharp pest who's one of a kind in the Premier League.
+Vardy was once appreciated for his tireless running and terrifying aggression, but since Leicester's great escape towards the tail end of 2014/15, he has consistently proven himself to be among the finest finishers in the division.

-Since the start of the Foxes’ miraculous title-winning season three years ago, the England international has netted 58 Premier League goals, 28 of which have come against top-six sides - seven more than the next-best player since the beginning of 2014/15, Sergio Aguero.
+He has scored 58 top-flight goals since the start of 2015/16, when he helped fire the Foxes to a miraculous title, and 28 of those have come against top-six sides – seven more than the next-best player since the beginning of 2014/15, Sergio Aguero, and 10 better than Harry Kane.

-The question of when he will lose his pace is pertinent, but there's no indication it’ll be soon – Vardy has just signed a new deal that will keep him at the King Power until he's 35.
+The question of when he will lose his pace is pertinent, but there's no sign of that happening anytime soon – Vardy has just signed a new contract that will keep him at Leicester until he's 35.

 4. Gabriel Jesus (Manchester City)

-The Brazilian has settled in England as well as any foreign signing in recent memory, moves as intelligently as his celebrated team-mate, and last term had 17 goals in all competitions as a reward.
+For so long he was the boy from Brazil with a Midas touch: Jesus went from October 2016 to December 2017 without being on the losing side for club or country – a run stretching 42 official matches.

-A remarkable run from October 2016 to December 2017 saw Jesus go 42 matches without a defeat for club or country.
-In the modern market, and considering his youth and potential, the £27m City handed Palmeiras represents tremendous value.
+In the present climate, and given his age and potential, Manchester City's deal for £27m from Palmeiras represents remarkable value.
 Emmanuel Adebayor cost the same club only £2m less back in 2009.

 3. Roberto Firmino (Liverpool)

-The Premier League's most selfless player?
-Maybe – but that's also reductive, because he's one of its most effective.
-Firmino is the division’s great facilitator; the perfect foil for Mohamed Salah and Sadio Mané in a Liverpool front three that plundered an extraordinary 91 goals last term.
+The Premier League's most unselfish player?
+Perhaps – but that's also reductive, because he's one of its most effective.
+Firmino is the league's great facilitator; the perfect foil for Mohamed Salah and Sadio Mané in Liverpool's frightening frontline that racked up an astonishing 91 goals last season.
+The Brazilian jinks around opposition backlines like a poison dart frog, sucking in unsuspecting defeners and then killing them off when they're least expecting it.

-Firmino netted 27 of those himself; 15 in the league and another 11 in Europe as the Reds stormed to the Champions League final, including the crucial strike which saw off Manchester City in the quarter-finals.
-No wonder the Brazil international is loved at Anfield – and by no one more so than his manager Jurgen Klopp.
+Firmino got 27 of those goals himself in 2017/18; 15 in the Premier League and another 11 in Europe as Jurgen Klopp's side stormed to the Champions League final, including the crucial effort which killed off Manchester City in the quarter-finals.
+It's no wonder that the 26-year-old is adored at Anfield – and by no one more so than his manager.

 2. Harry Kane (Tottenham)

-The most reliably lethal English finisher since a prime Alan Shearer has been the Premier League’s top scorer in two of the last three seasons, and the other – last year's 30-goal haul – was statistically his best to date.

-Frighteningly, Kane’s return has got better every season since he broke into the first team at White Hart Line.
+England’s most consistently prolific finisher since a prime Alan Shearer has been the Premier League Golden Boot winner in two of the last three seasons, and the other – last year's 30-goal haul – was statistically his best campaign to date.
+Frighteningly, Kane has improved his returns every season since breaking through into Tottenham's first team.

 1. Sergio Aguero (Manchester City)